MickeyPvX/nms_name_gen/README.md

 * This naming generator for No Man's Sky adhere's to Odin's naming convention for stars and planets:
   * <a href=https://www.odingaming.com/2018/01/15/no-mans-sky-naming-convention>OdinGaming Naming Convention</a>

+[*] Basic maps for star classes and oddities
+[] Word segmentation by syllable for portmanteau generation [] Translations to Icelandic
+[] Build command line functions